Nitrokey/pynitrokey/docs/developer-guide.rst

 .. _isort: https://github.com/PyCQA/isort
 .. _mypy: https://github.com/python/mypy

 mypy is configured to only check annotated code.
-If you add new code, please consider adding type annotations and enabling strict checks for your modules in ``mypy.ini``.
+If you add new code, please consider adding type annotations and enabling strict checks for your modules in ``pyproject.toml``.

 Please make sure that all checks pass for your code before opening a PR.